 What would an alien language sound like, anyway?
 In the Star Wars universe, it might sound like Indonesian, or maybe Finnish.
 Here are some of the most interesting Star Wars languages, along with the real-world languages that inspired them:

 Huttese and Quechua

 In the real world, the Quechua language family is an indigenous language spoken in the South American Andes.
-It was the language of the Incas, and currently has 8.9 million native speakers.
+It was the language of the Incas and currently has 8.9 million native speakers.
 In the Star Wars universe, however, it sounds an awful lot like Huttese, the language of the Hutts.

-When sound designer Ben Burtt was trying to come up with dialog for the bounty hunter Greedo, he drew inspiration from a Quechua language tape.
+When sound designer Ben Burtt was trying to come up with dialogue for the bounty hunter Greedo, he drew inspiration from a Quechua language tape.
 As a result, Huttese shares sounds and even a few words with Quechua.

 For example, tuta means night in Quechua.
 It appears to mean from in Huttese, as in the phrase “Sebulba tuta Pixelito.”

 Indonesian and Sundanese inspired Kanjiklubber, a new language that appears in Star Wars, The Force Awakens.
 To create the Kanjiklubber dialogue, director J.J.
 Abrams turned to Sara Maria Forsberg.
 Originally from Finland, Forsberg became “YouTube famous” last year when her video “What Languages Sound Like to Foreigners” took off.